 - Fertility starts to decline after 30 and the decline speeds up after 35.
 It then becomes harder to conceive and the risk of genetic abnormalities increases.

 - Before puberty, the effect of chemotherapy on the ovaries can be minimal.
-Radiotherapy may cause enough damage to the ovaries that puberty doesn’t occur normally.
+Radiation therapy may cause enough damage to the ovaries that puberty doesn’t occur normally.

-- After puberty, the ovaries are very sensitive to the effects of both chemotherapy and radiotherapy, and the risk increases as women get older.
+- After puberty, the ovaries are very sensitive to the effects of both chemotherapy and radiation therapy, and the risk increases as women get older.
 Even if reproductive function returns after treatment, women may experience early menopause.